satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 of reviewers; and they are not visually intuitive for a non-programmer to understand or navigate.

-With regard to sociological limitations, we did not announce the article to the entire scientific community for feedback, but instead solicited feedback from a small number of peers during the writing of the article.
-Further, we assumed that the reviewers did not have selfish motives or egotistical attitudes that affected their reviews, and we reached a consensus on most of the reviewers’ issues, resulting in a very rapid process of writing and reviewing, without conflicts or deadlock.
-Had we solicited many more reviewers and engaged in an iterative reviewer feedback cycle, we could have experienced more of the real-world challenges of such an open review system.
-When implemented on a large scale, we expect that individual bias and selfish motives would be washed out\ :sup:``[j] <#cmnt10>`_`\  by the efforts of numerous reviewers.
 For published articles that garner overwhelming feedback, it could make it impossible to extract relevant, interesting and constructive criticism.
 While social technologies such as Facebook and blogs have had a profound impact on people’s interactions, their comment histories and threads still consist of a primarily linear, chronological sequence of unfiltered text.
 The discussion interfaces of stackoverflow and mathoverflow attempt to organize and prioritize such information (using voting metrics), but do so in a manner that is not familiar to a general readership.
 We hope to learn from and improve upon these specialized interfaces to filter and highlight useful and relevant feedback.

 Changing the review process in ways outlined in this article should lead to better science by turning each article into a public forum for